patiencemanzen/copilot-patterns/README.md

 This document is brought to you by GitHub's Customer Success Architect [@yuhattor](https://github.com/yuhattor/) to help developers better use GitHub Copilot and other AI-Powered tools.

 Some of these patterns have been tried and proven effective in individual environments, but others are idea-based and have not yet been tested for effectiveness in actual team environments.
 Please feel free to leave comments on GitHub Issues.
-We look forward to various discussions and the sharing of knowledge about AI Powered development.
+We look forward to various discussions and the sharing of knowledge about AI-Powered development.

 > This documentation is not yet in its final version, and there may be broken links, typos, and other errors.
 > Your help in improving it is much appreciated.
 Please see how you can contribute to this document.